-What to expect:
+What to expect

 The purpose of meeting with a counselor or therapist is to get help with problems in your life that are bothering you or that are keeping you from being successful in important areas of your life.
 You may be here because you wanted to talk to a counselor or therapist about these problems.
 Or, you may be here because your parent, guardian, doctor or teacher had concerns about you.
 When we meet, we will discuss these problems.
 I will ask questions, listen to you and suggest a plan for improving these problems.
 It is important that you feel comfortable talking to me about the issues that are bothering you.
 Sometimes these issues will include things you don't want your parents or guardians to know about.
 For most people, knowing that what they say will be kept private helps them feel more comfortable and have more trust in their counselor or therapist.
 Privacy, also called confidentiality, is an important and necessary part of good counseling.

-As a general rule, I will keep the information you share with me in our sessions confidential, unless I have your written consent to disclose certain information.
+As a general rule, I will keep the information you share with me in our sessions confidential, unless I have your consent to talk to your parents about certain information.
 There are, however, important exceptions to this rule that are important for you to understand before you share personal information with me in a therapy session.
-In some situations, I am required by law or by the guidelines of my profession to disclose information whether or not I have your permission.
+In some situations, I am required by law or by the guidelines of my profession to tell your parents or other authorities about the information you tell me whether or not I have your permission.
 I have listed some of these situations below.